Skip to main content

 How does AI (Perplexity/SGE) evaluate SaaS content?

 Modern AI synthesis engines do not read your CSS or evaluate your website's graphic design; they crawl your underlying DOM to extract raw relational logic.
 If your platform is devoid of semantic architecture, the AI will ignore you.
-By explicitly mapping entities (e.g., `<B2BService>`, `<Organization>`, `<FAQPage>`), the AI autonomously learns that you solve the exact technical constraints the searching CTO is querying within the Dark Funnel.
+By explicitly mapping entities (e.g., `<B2BService>`, `<Organization>`, `<FAQPage>`), the AI autonomously learns that you solve the exact technical constraints the searching CTO is querying within the Enterprise Procurement.

 How do you scale 'Content' across different C-Level stakeholders?